top of page

 11. Do you participate in continuing education or advanced training?

-Yes!
-As a licensed psychotherapist in New York, New Jersey, and Colorado, I’m required to complete ongoing continuing education, and I view it as a vital part of my growth as a clinician.
-Over the years, I’ve completed advanced trainings in the core modalities I use: Emotion-Focused Therapy (EFT), Mindfulness-Based Stress Reduction (MBSR), Somatic Experiencing (SE), and Compassion-Focused Therapy (CFT).
-I’ve also trained in Mentalization-Based Therapy (MBT), EFT for Couples, and Jungian Dream Interpretation to deepen my work with relational patterns, emotional processing, and the unconscious.
+Yes, as a licensed psychotherapist in New York, New Jersey, and Colorado, I’m required to complete ongoing continuing education, and I view it as a vital part of my growth as a clinician.
+Over the years, I’ve completed advanced trainings in the core modalities I use: Emotion-Focused Therapy (EFT), Mindfulness-Based Stress Reduction (MBSR), Somatic Experiencing (SE), Mentalization-Based Therapy (MBT), and Compassion-Focused Therapy (CFT).
+I’ve also trained in Jungian Dream Interpretation to deepen my work with dream work and the unconscious.

 12. How much do you share about your personal life?